 Previously: Tsuji-ura, Or The Fortune Game.

-In any event, the point of the Television Ritual seems to be to figure out how much time you’ve actually got on Earth before you can expect to meet your demise.
+The point of the Television Ritual seems to be to figure out how much time you’ve actually got on Earth before you can expect to meet your demise.
 There’s also an element of redemption; the implication seems to be that, once you know your date of death, you also know how much time you have to turn your life around and live a good and just existence.
 There’s a heavy Christian flavor to the whole thing in most versions, although I don’t see any reason why it couldn’t be adapted to whatever your own belief system is.
 (On that note, I’ve tried to keep it secular here — think of it as a sort of template onto which you can overlay any of your own personal beliefs, whether they’re religious, spiritual, or simply moral or ethical.)

 As always, play at your own risk.